stereoplegic/structor/docs/working-with-code.md

 ***Container in namespace***

 It will be a bit more complicated to add Redux container from a namespace.
-As you already noticed, a namespace uses own index files for components.
+As you already noticed, a namespace uses own index file for components.
 Similarly the namespace has own `sagas.js` and `reducer.js` files.
 Let's review them first in order to understand why we need them.

 Namespace's `sagas.js` file is just an index file which gathers all sagas in the namespace and expose it as an array.